Frequently Asked Questions:

 There is a Canada Post outlet located at Pierre’s at Echo Bay Resort, a couple of minutes by boat from the station.
-Mail service comes once a week, every Wednesday.
-Outgoing mail must be processed by 9:30 am Wednesday or it will miss the mail plane.
+Mail service comes once a week, usually on Thursday.
+Outgoing mail must be processed by 9:30 am Thursday or it will miss the mail plane.
 Postage stamps are available through the resort but it is wise to bring your own, in case they run out.
 Courier service and more comprehensive mail services are available in Port McNeill.

 What clothing should I bring?

 The Broughton Archipelago has a typical west-coast temperate rainforest climate.
 In other words, it is generally on the cool side of mild, and rain is frequent.
 Good rain gear (jacket, pants, rubber boots) is highly recommended.
-Pack warm, comfortable clothing, and include a toque (Canadian word for “winter hat”) and gloves, especially during the colder months.
+Pack warm, comfortable clothing, including hats and gloves.
 The terrain can be rough, as the roads are gravel and the trails are underdeveloped.
 Bring a pair of sturdy shoes or hiking boots with good ankle support.
 For more information on what to bring, please see our packing guidelines.

 What medical services are available in Echo Bay?

 There are no medical services available in the area.
-VHF channel 16 (the Coast Guard in Port Hardy), is the emergency medical service.
-There are nearby residents certified to provide upper-level first aid, but persons with severe medical symptoms or injuries will be evacuated by boat, helicopter, or plane to the nearest appropriate medical centre.
-Anyone with serious medical conditions should be evaluated by their physician before traveling to SCFS.
+VHF channel 16 is the emergency medical service.
+Station staff have Wilderness First Aid training, but all people with severe medical symptoms or injuries will be evacuated by boat, helicopter, or plane to the nearest appropriate medical centre.
+Anyone with serious medical conditions should be evaluated by their physician before traveling to Salmon Coast.
 Visitors should bring an adequate supply of prescription medications with them, as the closest pharmacy is located in Port McNeill.